fablabbcn/mdef-docs/docs/2025-26/year-1/t-2/situated-design-practices/index.md

 ## Syllabus

 Students will explore four distinct situated design practices.
 The course offers two complementary levels of exploration: one focused on geographical contexts and the other driven by community engagement.
 While these approaches can be examined separately, their materiality and meaning often intersect.
 The course invites students to discover, visit, and contextualize various metropolitan areas of Barcelona.
 Through this journey, we will delve into their unique identities, historical narratives, and contemporary realities.
 Students will engage with local communities involved in diverse professional and personal practices.
-We will also foster connections with lawyers, journalists, and niche internet personalities to better understand how communities emerge or are shaped—whether recognized or hidden, institutionalized or marginalized, celebrated or stigmatized.
+We will also foster connections with artists, lawyers, journalists, and niche internet personalities to better understand how communities emerge or are shaped—whether recognized or hidden, institutionalized or marginalized, celebrated or stigmatized.

 ### Learning Objectives